All Products

 import paiio

 # Specify the path of the configuration file.
-Replace the value with the path where the configuration file is stored.
+Replace this with the actual path of the file.

 os.environ['ODPS_CONFIG_FILE_PATH'] = "/mnt/data/odps_config.ini"